 Performance Goal 1.1: The Enterprises meet or exceed safety and soundness standards.

-Performance Measure: The number of safety and soundness concerns not having an appropriate action taken is zero.
+Performance Measure: Each Enterprise responds appropriately to 100% of OFHEO's safety and soundness concerns.

 On a calendar year cycle, OFHEO conducts risk-based examinations annually at each Enterprise.
 In advance of the examination, OFHEO completes and communicates the Examination Strategies for each Enterprise.